-U.S. jury rules against Bayer in Roundup cancer case
+U.S. jury finds Bayer's Roundup caused man's cancer

 The case was only the second of some 11,200 Roundup lawsuits to go to trial in the United States.
 Another California man was awarded $289 million in August after a state court jury found Roundup caused his cancer, sending Bayer shares plunging at the time.
 That award was later reduced to $78 million and is on appeal.

-Hardeman’s case was a so-called bellwether trial intended to help determine the range of damages and define settlement options for the more than 760 Roundup cases consolidated in the federal court in San Francisco.
+Hardeman’s case is expected to help determine the range of damages and define settlement options for more than 760 Roundup cases consolidated in the federal court in San Francisco.

 Bayer denies allegations that Roundup, or glyphosate, cause cancer.
 It says decades of studies and regulatory evaluations, primarily of real-world human exposure data, have shown the weed killer to be safe for human use.